Environmental impact of mining: Deforestation

 With open cast mining the overburden, which may be covered in forest, must be removed before the mining can commence.
-Although the deforestation due to mining may be small compared to the total amount it may lead to species extinction if there is a high level of local endemism.
+Although the deforestation due to mining may be small compared to the total amount, it may lead to species extinction if there is a high level of local endemism.

-The lifecycle of mining coal is one of the filthiest cycles that causes deforestation due to the amount of toxins, and heavy metals that are released soil and water environment.
-Although the effects of coal mining take a long time to impact the environment the burning of coals and fires which can burn up to decades can release flying ash and increase the greenhouse gasses.
-Specifically strip mining that can destroy landscapes, forests, and wildlife habitats that are near the sites.
-Trees, plants and topsoil are cleared from the mining area and this can lead to destruction of agricultural land.
-Furthermore, when rainfall occurs the ashes and other materials are washed into streams that can hurt fish.
-These impacts can still occur after the mining site is completed which disturbs the presences of the land and restoration of the deforestation takes longer than usual because the quality of the land is degraded.
+Strip mining can destroy landscapes, forests, and wildlife habitats that are near the sites.
+Trees, plants and topsoil are cleared from the mining area, preventing forest growth.
+Environmental impacts from deforestation still occur after the mining site is completed due to the loss of vegetation and soil, which limits the ability of natural ground cover to recolonize lost habitat.
 Legal mining, albeit more environmentally-controlled than illegal mining, contributes to some substantial percentage to the deforestation of tropical countries.

 Open-pit nickel mining has led to environmental degradation and pollution in developing countries such as the Philippines and Indonesia.
 In 2024, nickel mining and processing was one of the main causes of deforestation in Indonesia.
 Open-pit cobalt mining has led to deforestation and habitat destruction in the Democratic Republic of Congo.

 Impacts associated with specific types of mining

 Coal mining

 The environmental factors of the coal industry are not only impacting air pollution, water management and land use but also is causing severe health effects by the burning of the coal.
 Air pollution is increasing in numbers of toxins such as mercury, lead, sulfur dioxide, nitrogen oxides and other heavy metals.
 This is causing health issues involving breathing difficulties and is impacting the wildlife around the surrounding areas that needs clean air to survive.
-The future of air pollution remains unclear as the Environmental Protection Agency have tried to prevent some emissions but don't have control measures in place for all plants producing mining of coal.
+The future of air pollution remains unclear as the Environmental Protection Agency has tried to prevent some emissions but don't have control measures in place for all plants producing mining of coal.
 Water pollution is another factor that is being damaged throughout this process of mining coals, the ashes from coal is usually carried away in rainwater which streams into larger water sites.
 It can take up to 10 years to clean water sites that have coal waste and the potential of damaging clean water can only make the filtration much more difficult.